tjohnston-softdev/leidos-2107/readme.md

 This is my submission for a case study assessment given to shortlisted job applicants for a 'Junior-Mid Software Developer'.  role with the Information Technology company [Leidos](https://www.leidos.com/).
 The idea of the assessment was to review a hypothetical IT problem and conduct research as to how the problem can be mitigated as much as possible.

-This repository is my submission for the Leidos case study assessment.
-It was originally written across 2-6 July 2021, converted to markdown on 8 August, and shared publicly on xx August.
+My submission for this case study assessment was originally written across 2-6 July 2021.
+It was later converted to markdown on 8 August, and shared publicly on xx August.

 [Submission Document](./submission.md)